Green-Software-Foundation/if-docs/docs/07-tutorials/how-to-build-models.md

 You should add your new data, giving a name, defining a unit and short description.
 The `aggregation` field determines how the value is treated when some manipulation has to be done to spread the value over time or aggregate it.

 For absolute metrics like carbon, the right value is `sum` because you would want to add carbon emissions from each timestep when you aggregate over time.

 For proportional metrics, the right value is `avg`.
 For example, you would want to calculate the average `cpu-utilization` - it would not make sense to sum it when aggregating over multiple timesteps.

-Finally, constants or names that should always be presented identically regardless of any aggregation, such as names or global constants, should be given the `aggregation-method` value `none`.
+Finally, values that should always be presented identically regardless of any aggregation, such as names or global constants, should be given the `aggregation-method` value `none`.

 `units.ts` can be found at the path `src/types/units.ts`.